Siyu-C/ACAR-Net/README.md

 - Python >= 3.6
 - PyTorch >= 1.3, and a corresponding version of torchvision
 - ffmpeg (used in data preparation)
-- Pre-trained models in the `pretrained` folder, which are listed in [`pretrained/README.md`](https://github.com/Siyu-C/ACAR-Net/blob/master/pretrained/README.md) g
+- Download pre-trained models, which are listed in [`pretrained/README.md`](https://github.com/Siyu-C/ACAR-Net/blob/master/pretrained/README.md), to the `pretrained` folder
+- Prepare data.
+Please refer to [`DATA.md`](https://github.com/Siyu-C/ACAR-Net/blob/master/DATA.md)
+- Download annotations files to the `annotations` folder.
+See [`annotations/README.md`](https://github.com/Siyu-C/ACAR-Net/blob/master/annotations/README.md) for detailed information.

 ## Usage
 Default values for arguments `nproc_per_node`, `backend` and `master_port` are `8`, `nccl` and `31114` respectively.